AleKoure/qareporter/README.md

 # qareporter

-The goal of qareporter is to generate QA report using LLMs...
+The goal of qareporter is to generate QA report using LLMs.

+In the initial draft phase, it gathers data using:

+- devtools::check()
+- lintr::lint_package()
+- covr::package_coverage()
+- Dump package to a single file

+and performs an API call with `ellmer` and this [prompt](./inst/package_review_prompt.md)

 ## How to use